-Bringing a Bernedoodle into your home comes with a lot of responsibility, and will require a good deal of your attention.
+Bringing a Bernedoodle into your home comes with a lot of responsibility, and will require a good deal of your attention, especially for first time dog owners.
 Bernedoodles don't do well in environments where they are left alone for extended periods of time.
 This will only lead to bad behaviors and mischief where your home and personal belongings suffer the consequences.

 Related: How Often Do You Walk Your Dog?